jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 7. **Filename Generation**: When generating filenames from URLs or other external data, implement robust handling for special characters, missing extensions, and uniqueness.

+8. **Robots.txt Handling**: When implementing web scraping solutions, consider respecting robots.txt directives as a best practice.
+Implement caching for robots.txt files to avoid repeated requests to the same domain.

+9. **User-Agent Management**: Implement proper User-Agent management in HTTP clients, including rotation from a list of realistic User-Agents to minimize detection and blocking.

 ## Browser Automation Best Practices

 1. **Resource Management**: Always ensure proper cleanup of browser resources, even in error scenarios, to prevent memory leaks and orphaned processes.